-Dave McInnis Vincent is a Motorcycle Artist who currently lives on Vancouver Island, BC.
+Dave Vincent is an Artist who currently lives on Vancouver Island, BC, Canada.
 Dave has been creating motorcycle related art since 1985.
-Beginning his career as an airbrush artist in a very competative motorcycle industry, he worked commercially for various motorcycle dealerships and independant motorcycle shops that included companys such as Yamaha, Kawasaki, and Harley Davidson.
-Dave McInnis Vincent graduated with highest honours from International Correspondence Schools of Montreal Quebec with a Motorcycle Repair Diploma in 1986.
+Beginning his career as an airbrush artist in a very competitive motorcycle industry, he has worked for various motorcycle dealerships and independant motorcycle shops that included companies such as Yamaha, Kawasaki, and Harley Davidson.
+Dave Vincent graduated from International Correspondence Schools of Montreal Quebec with a Motorcycle Repair Diploma in 1986 (The penny matchbook cover course).
 Dave went on to study at N.A.I.T Fairview College, Northern Campus and graduated with certification in 1989 as a motorcycle technician.
-He went on to develop his fine art portfolio while apprenticing as a welder and mechanic, building motorcycles and fire engines.
-He worked his way across Alberta and British Columbia, Canada until he ran out of highway in Vancouver where his extensive portfolio gained him entrance into Emily Carr Institute of Art and Design.
-There he studied a variety of disiplines, graduating with a degree in Fine Arts in 2002.
+Dave Vincent has worked with some of the finest motorcycle technicians in Western Canada and owes many an opportunity and success to the following people:

 and last but not least, his undying respect and admiration for